DaleDunlop/Cyber-Security-Penetration-Testing/Buffer Overflow OSCP Prep/Brainstorm/Brainstorm_Guide.md

 Enumerating Port 21 - FTP
 =========================

-Lets connected to the Port and use the user name : 'anonymous'
+Lets connected to the Port and use the username : 'anonymous'

     ftp 10.10.190.239
     Connected to 10.10.190.239.